Leats/invenio-archivematica/docs/usage.rst

 API.

 Eventually you can run the automation-tools via cron to fully automate the process.
-How often to call the script can depend on service.
+How often you wish call the script can depend on your service.
 Choose the timescale that works for your service.

 Invenio-Archivematica API
 -------------------------